 - Age level: All ages (preferably 5+)

 - Audio Narration: You can hear this story in Mandarin Chinese on Ximalaya FM here!

 - Compatible with Luka Reading Robot which has high-quality narration and encourages children to read books independently!

-一片叶子落下来 (The Fall of Freddie the Leaf): Book Review
+一片叶子落下来 The Fall of Freddie the Leaf – About the book

 However, as winter approaches, the leaves experience cold and wind.
 They begin to fear the inevitable: the end of life when they fall to the snowy ground.